• Skip to primary navigation

 Dimensions (approximate): 139 mm. (width), 90 mm. (height).

-This post card can be dated from 1895 (when privately-manufactured pictorial postcards began to be produced in Australia) to 1905 (when the postal authorities allowed postcards to have a divided back, half the area for the address and half for written communication).
-With postcards being very popular between 1900 and 1920, this card is most likely to date from 1900 to 1905.
+This post card can be dated from 1895 (when privately-manufactured pictorial postcards began to be produced in Australia) to 1904 (in December 1904 the postal authorities allowed postcards to have a divided back, half the area for the address and half for written communication).

 It is possible that this postcard was addressed to Thomas Sydney Harvison or to Walter Sydney Harvison, both of whom later became soldiers with the Australian military.